Divine Inspiration (RuPaul's Drag Race)

 "Divine Inspiration" is the ninth episode of the seventh season of RuPaul's Drag Race.
 Directed by Nick Murray, the episode originally aired on April 27, 2015.
 Demi Lovato and John Waters are guest judges.
 Lucian Piane and Our Lady J also make guest appearances, helping the contestants during rehearsals.

-The episode's main challenge has the contestants perform musical versions of scenes from two films by Waters: Pink Flamingos (1972) and Female Trouble (1974).
-Ginger Minj is the winner of the challenge, and Miss Fame is eliminated from the competition.
+The episode's main challenge tasks the contestants with performing in musical versions of scenes from two films by Waters: Pink Flamingos (1972) and Female Trouble (1974).
+Ginger Minj wins the main challenge.
+Miss Fame is eliminated from the competition after placing in the bottom two and losing a lip-sync contest against Pearl to "Really Don't Care" (2014) by Lovato featuring Cher Lloyd.